 Comuna 13 Walking Tour

 What used to be one of the city’s most dangerous areas and literally a no-go zone 40 years ago is now one of Medellin’s most iconic and buzzing places.
-Comuna 13, nestled in the Western fringes underwent huge changes when a set of escalators were installed to help the communities.
+Comuna 13, nestled in the Western fringes, underwent huge changes when a set of escalators was installed to help the communities.

-It’s now literally a sprawling area where you can view street performances, try street food, buy some neon artwork from local artists and learn about street art and graffiti.
+Come here to view street performances, try street food, buy some neon artwork from local artists and learn about street art and graffiti.
+Strolling through the Comuna 13 had to be one of my favorite experiences when in Medellin.

 Plaza Botero

-A short walk away from the Metro Station Parque Berrio you can find the famous Plaza Botero.
-Surrounded by the Museo de Antioquia and Rafael Uribe Plaza Cultura, the Plaza Botero is a buzzing outside park that displays 23 bronze statues from the famous Colombian artist Fernando Botero.
+Surrounded by the Museo de Antioquia and Rafael Uribe Plaza Cultura, the Plaza Botero is a buzzing outdoor park that displays 23 bronze statues from the famous Colombian artist Fernando Botero.
 Although Botero was more famous for his paintings, the bronze statues are just adorable and so unique – totally worth a photo!

 Parque San Antonio

-San Antonio Park is another history-filled place in the Center of Medellin.
-Populated with more statues from Fernando Botero, it features the destroyed remnants of his Pajaro de Paz (Bird of Peace) next to an identical replacement.
+San Antonio Park features the destroyed remnants of his Pajaro de Paz (Bird of Peace) next to an identical replacement.
 It serves as a reminder to the violent history that the park had been through in 1995 when an alleged FARC bomb was detonated under it and killed 23 people.

 Plaza Cisneros